sari-rahul/Studen-Study-Portal/README.md

 1. I would like to improve the dashboard user experience for the discussion form.
 2. I would like to include direct message options for user in discussion panel.
 3. I would like to include image options while creating Notes.
+4. I would like to include Edit options to Notes.

 ## Testing
 Testing documentation can be found [here.](./TESTING.md)